-There is a saying that goes, “If it’s time to bury your guns, then its time to dig them up.”
+When it comes to long-term gun storage, there is a saying that goes, “If it’s time to bury your guns, then it’s time to dig them up.”
 Some say that if you hide your gun off-site, it becomes useless.
-Either way, if you plan to store your gun for the long-term, you need to make sure you have pre-treated it properly and prepared your storage area properly to prevent rust from ruining your firearm.
+Either way, if you plan to store your gun long-term, you need to make sure you have pre-treated it correctly and prepared your storage area properly to prevent rust from ruining your firearm.

-A silicon-treated gun sock, gun storage bags, or any gun safe is your best bet if you are keeping your gun at home.
+A silicon-treated gun sock, gun storage bag, or any gun safe is your best bet if you are keeping your gun at home.
 You can also wrap your gun in kitchen wax paper instead of a bag or a sock.
-If you choose this method, make sure no parts are sticking out, wrap it mummy-style and secure with masking tape.
+If you choose this method, make sure no parts are sticking out, wrap it mummy-style, and secure it with masking tape.

-Preparing For Storage
+Preparing for Storage

-Check your stored gun periodically, especially if you live in a humid area and re-oil if necessary.
+Check your stored gun periodically, especially if you live in a humid area, and re-oil if necessary.

 Burying Your Weapon

 If you decide to bury your weapon for a bug-out situation, preparing it for storage is just the same as illustrated above, with the exception of storing it in a gun sock.
 Instead, use wax paper or storage bags.
 Underground storage takes extra steps.
 You will want your long-term storage container to be corrosion and weather-proof.
 Get PVC or ABS pipes thick enough to store your rifle or handgun in.
 Seal the pipe with threaded, water-proof sealant.